-D. Processing Accommodation Requests.
+D. Processing Accommodation Requests

-All requests for accommodation will be forwarded to the College's ADA/Section 504 Coordinator for Student Matters, who will consult with the Dean of Student Services &
+All requests for accommodation will be forwarded to the College's ADA/Section 504 Coordinator for Student Matters, who will consult with the Associate Vice President of Student Affairs or appropriate administrator in making accommodation determinations.